What Do Communications Equipment Operator Do?

 - Wire Transfer Clerk

-There were about 2,400 jobs for Communications Equipment Operator in 2016 (in the United States).
+In 2016, there was an estimated number of 2,400 jobs in the United States for Communications Equipment Operator.
 New jobs are being produced at a rate of 8.3% which is above the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Communications Equipment Operator by 2026.
 The BLS estimates 300 yearly job openings in this field.

 The states with the most job growth for Communications Equipment Operator are Minnesota, Nebraska, and Texas.
 Watch out if you plan on working in Washington, Tennessee, or Ohio.
 These states have the worst job growth for this type of profession.